 If you’ve never seen a chiropractor before, the first visit can feel like a bit of a mystery.
 Here’s exactly what happens:

-Dr Nam Nguyen and Dr David Addie together bring 49 years of chiropractic experience between them, both holding double bachelor’s degrees from RMIT University and membership in the Australian Gonstead Chiropractic Society for over two decades.
+Dr Nam Nguyen and Dr David Addie together bring 49 years of chiropractic experience between them, both holding double bachelor’s degrees from RMIT University and having been members of the Australian Gonstead Chiropractic Society for over two decades.
 You’re in experienced hands.

 My Chiropractic Place has two convenient locations in Melbourne: